How to spend 4 days in the Luberon region of Provence, France

 One of the most popular places to visit in Provence is the beautiful city of Avignon.
 If you are staying in the Luberon region, Avignon is a great place to visit for the day.
 Check out my post on the best things to see and do in Avignon.

 Similar to Avignon, Aix en Provence is another popular city in the Provence region.
 Aix en Provence is a large university city, full of life with lots of cafes, restaurants and shops.
-South of the Luberon region, Aix en Provence is just a 30 minute drive to Marseille and the coast.
+It is located in the South of the Luberon region and is just a 30 minute drive to Marseille and the coast.

 Saint Remy de Provence

 The village of Saint Remy was built on one of the oldest archaeological sites in Europe.
-The main attraction in Saint Remy is the historic site of Glanum.
-The ruins of this Greek and Roman city date back to the 2nd century.
+The main attraction in Saint Remy is the historic site of Glanum city, and the ruins of this Greek and Roman city date back to the 2nd century.
 Strolling around the village of Saint Remy is a great way to spend an afternoon, with historic houses, art galleries and shady cafes.

-Where is best to stay in the Luberon region of Provence?
+Where is the best place to stay in the Luberon, Provence?

 The Luberon region is full of quiet villages and towns with peaceful cafes and laid back restaurants.
 You can’t go far wrong picking a town to stay in here if you are looking for peace and quiet surrounded by beautiful countryside.
 However, if you want to be close to lots of shops and lively restaurants and nightlife, you might be best to stay just outside of the Luberon region.
 The larger cities of Avignon or Aix en Provence are both good options.